Pea galaxy: 2016 - 2017

-In August 2017, Yang et al. published a study in the Astrophysical Journal called: "Lyα profile, dust, and prediction of Lyα escape fraction in Green Pea Galaxies".
-The authors state that GPs are nearby analogues of high redshift Lyman-alpha (LyA)- emitting galaxies.
+In August 2017, Yang et al. published a study in the ApJ called: "Lyα profile, dust, and prediction of Lyα escape fraction in Green Pea Galaxies".
+The authors state that GPs are nearby analogues of high-redshift Lyman-alpha (LyA)- emitting galaxies.
 Using spectral data from the HST-COS MAST archive, 24 GPs were studied for their LyA escape and the spatial profiles of LyA and UV continuum emissions.
-Results include: 1) Having compared LyA and UV sizes from the 2D spectra and 1D spatial profiles, it is found that most GPs show more extended LyA emission than the UV continuum.
-2) 8 GPs had their spatial profiles of LyA photons at blueshifted and redshifted velocities compared.
-3) The LyA escape fraction was compared with the size ration of LyA to UV.
+Results include: i) Having compared LyA and UV sizes from the 2D spectra and 1D spatial profiles, it is found that most GPs show more extended LyA emission than the UV continuum. ii) 8 GPs had their spatial profiles of LyA photons at blueshifted and redshifted velocities compared. iii) The LyA escape fraction was compared with the size ration of LyA to UV.
 It was found that GPs that have LyA escape fractions greater than 10% "tend to have more compact LyA morphology".

-In October 2017, Lofthouse et al. published a study in the Monthly Notices of the Royal Astronomical Society named: The authors used integral field spectroscopy, from the SWIFT and Palm 3K instruments, to perform a spatially-resolved spectroscopic analysis of four GPs, numbered 1,2,4 and 5.
+In October 2017, Lofthouse et al. published a study in MNRAS named: The authors used integral field spectroscopy, from the SWIFT and Palm 3K instruments, to perform a spatially-resolved spectroscopic analysis of four GPs, numbered 1,2,4 and 5.
 Among the results are that GPs 1 & 2 are rotationally-supported (they have a rotating centre), while GPs 4 & 5 are dispersion-dominated systems.
 GPs 1 & 2 show morphologies indicative of ongoing or mergers.
 However, GPs 4 & 5 show no signs of recent interactions and have similar star-forming rates.
 This indicates mergers are not "a necessary requirement for driving the high star formation in these types of galaxies".

-In December 2017, authors Jaskot, Oey, Scarlata and Dowd published a paper in the Astrophysical Journal Letters titled:"Kinematics and Optical Depth in the Green Peas: Suppressed Superwinds in Candidate LyC Emitters".
+In December 2017, authors Jaskot et al. published a paper in the ApJ Letters titled:"Kinematics and Optical Depth in the Green Peas: Suppressed Superwinds in Candidate LyC Emitters".
 Within the paper, they say that current thinking describes how superwinds clear neutral gas away from young starburst galaxies, which in turn regulates the escape of Lyman Continuum photons from star-forming galaxies.
 Models predict however that in the most extreme compact starbursts, those superwinds may not launch.
 The authors explore the role of outflows in generating low optical depth in GPs, using observations from the Hubble Space Telescope.
 They compare the kinematics of ultraviolet absorption and with Lyman alpha escape fraction, Lyman alpha peak separation or low-ionisation absorption.
 The most extreme GPs show the slowest velocities, which "are consistent with models for suppressed superwinds, which suggests that outflows may not be the only cause of LyC escape from galaxies."